Tracking API¶

 Note

 Events are forwarded to the Personalization server with HTTP or HTTPS requests (or RESTful-Requests).
 Both GET and POST methods are allowed for the event tracking.
-Make sure that all embedded and query string parameters are URL encoded and do not use a backslash, encoded as %5C.
+Make sure that all embedded and query string parameters are URL encoded and don't use a backslash, encoded as %5C.

 Event parameters¶